Menu

 • Most Monegasque are Roman Catholic, and the church plays a vital role in Monegasque traditions, particularly on feast days and special holidays.

-• Marriage is an integral part of the Monaco culture.
-Weddings are held based on the traditions of Roman Catholics.
+• Marriage is an integral part of Monaco’s culture.
+Weddings are held according to Roman Catholic traditions.

 • Monaco traditions are deeply rooted in the 700-year history of the Grimaldi Dynasty.
-Due to this, a National Committee of Monaco Traditions was created in 1924 by representatives of the oldest Monaco families to ensure that these traditions were kept alive.
+In 1924, representatives of the oldest Monaco families created a National Committee of Monaco Traditions to ensure that these traditions were kept alive.

 • The rules of etiquette are much like those found in France, emphasizing respect for privacy.